• Disease Overview

 Anterior lenticonus is a condition in which the lenses of the eyes are shaped abnormally, specifically the lens bulges forward into the space (anterior chamber) behind the cornea.
 Anterior lenticonus can result in the need for glasses and sometimes leads to cataract formation.
 Anterior lenticonus occurs in about 20% of males with XLAS and often becomes apparent by late adolescence or early adulthood.

-The retina, which is the nerve-rich, light-sensitive membrane that lines the back of the eyes, may also be affected, usually by pigmentary changes caused by the development of yellow or white flecks superficially located on the retina.
+The retina, which is the nerve-rich, light-sensitive membrane that lines the back of the eyes, may also be affected, usually by pigmentary consisting of yellow or white flecks superficially located on the retina.
 These changes do not appear to affect vision.
 Rare patients develop progressive thinning of the retina that can result in holes (macular holes) that can impair vision.

 Additional symptoms can occur in certain individuals with Alport syndrome.
 In a small number of males, aneurysms of the chest or abdominal portions of the aorta, the main artery that carries blood away from the heart, have occurred.
 Aneurysms occur when the walls of blood vessels balloon or bulge outward, potentially rupturing causing bleeding within the body.